wix-incubator/fed-training-kit/Content/TypeScript.md

 - [ ] **Experience TypeScript in the Browser** <a href="#"><img src="/assets/time-5m.png"></img></a> <a href="#"><img src="/assets/tag-handson.png"></img></a>
   Copy one of [these](http://www.typescriptlang.org/Samples) TypeScript code samples (select one of the ts files) to the [playground](http://www.typescriptlang.org/Playground).
-  Hover over variables, classes etc. to view their types.
+  Hover variables, classes etc. to view their types.

 - [ ] **Add Types to JS Sample Code** <a href="#"><img src="/assets/time-30m.png"></img></a> <a href="#"><img src="/assets/tag-handson.png"></img></a>